BackwardsUser/JASB/README.md

   * **Alert Staff** - If [Roles](#staff) are enabled it will contact the supplied role, otherwise it will contact everyone within the "Staff" Role.
   * **Support Ticket Closed** - Monitor when a support ticket is closed.
   * **Support Ticket Created** - Monitor when a user has created a Support Ticket, can be made to Alert Staff with the above setting.
   * **Support Ticket Closed - Thread** - If "**Support Ticket Closed**" is 'false' this will do nothing.
-Otherwise it will provide the full thread log to alongside the "Ticket Closed" Log.
+Otherwise it will provide the full message log alongside the "Ticket Closed" Log.

 #### ~~Embeds~~
+Will be implementing at a later date.
 Every Embed added will be able to have basic features tweaked.

 Embeds can be changed via their [EmbedID](#embed-ids).